omar-nafea/FullStack/assets/1_How_The_Internet_Works.md

 - When a copy of that webpage is sent from the **web server** to your **browser**, each line of code is processed in sequential order from first to last.
 As each line is interpreted, the browser creates the building blocks, which is the visual representation you see on the screen.

-- This creation process is known as _**page rendering**_, the response from the web server must be a complete web page in order to fulfill the request, to show the page in the browser.
+- This creation process is known as _**page rendering**_, the response from the web server must be a complete web page in order to fulfill the request (show the page in the browser).

 Some engines may begin rendering before a page's resources are downloaded (css, js, images).
 This can result in visual changes as more data is received, such as images being gradually filled in or a flash of unstyled content.